spoonapps/docs/reference/command_line/tags.md

 ### tags

-The `tags` command returns all the available tags for that image.
+The `tags` command returns all the available tags for an image.

 ```
-Usage: spoon tag <image>
+Usage: spoon tags <image>
 ```

 All the available tags are displayed.

 ```
-> spoon tag my-image
+> spoon tags my-image
 All available tags of my-image:
 head (local)
 1.0 (local)